NYC Frontline Climate Week

 Realizing the Just Transition

-This funder luncheon will feature speakers from philanthropy and movement, representing institutions such as Fondation CHANEL, Nathan Cummings Foundation, Thousand Currents, and UNITE-EJ.
-During these action-oriented discussions attendees and speakers will delve into topics such as grantmaking for the global south, advancing Just Transition at your institution, and how federal dollars have thus far impacted our movement.
+This funder luncheon featured speakers from philanthropy and movement, representing institutions such as Fondation CHANEL, Nathan Cummings Foundation, Thousand Currents, and UNITE-EJ.
+During these action-oriented discussions attendees and speakers dove into topics such as grantmaking for the global south, advancing Just Transition at your institution, and how federal dollars have thus far impacted our movement.

 Wednesday